Benjamin Bathurst (Royal Navy officer): Early life

-Bathurst is the son of Peter Bathurst and his wife Lady Elizabeth Ann Bathurst (née Temple-Gore-Langton).
-Generally known by his middle name of Benjamin, Bathurst was educated at Eton and Britannia Royal Naval College, Dartmouth.
+Bathurst was born in London on 27 May 1936; the son of Peter Bathurst and his wife Lady Elizabeth Ann Bathurst (née Temple-Gore-Langton).
+Generally known by his middle name of Benjamin, Bathurst was educated at Eton College and Britannia Royal Naval College, Dartmouth.

 Naval career

 Bathurst joined the Royal Navy as a cadet in 1953 and became a midshipman on 1 September 1955.
 During his early career he served in the minesweeper HMS Woolaston and, following promotion to sub-lieutenant on 1 January 1957 and to lieutenant on 1 February 1959, he qualified as a pilot in 1960.
 He next served in the ship's flight on the destroyer HMS Devonshire and then qualified as a helicopter instructor in 1964.
 He served as an exchange officer with the Royal Australian Navy in 1965 and, following promotion to lieutenant commander on 1 February 1967, he became senior pilot of 820 Naval Air Squadron on the aircraft carrier HMS Eagle.
 He was given command of 819 Naval Air Squadron in February 1969 and then joined the Directorate of Naval Recruiting at the Ministry of Defence in early 1970.
 Promoted to commander on 30 June 1970, he became executive officer on the destroyer HMS Norfolk in February 1971.
 He joined the Directorate of Naval Air Warfare at the Ministry of Defence in February 1973.

 Promoted to captain on 31 December 1974, Bathurst took command of a Leander-class frigate, HMS Ariadne in March 1975.
 He became Naval Assistant to the First Sea Lord in May 1976 and Commanding Officer of HMS Minerva as well as Captain of the 5th Frigate Squadron in September 1978.
 He attended the Royal College of Defence Studies in 1981 and became Director of Naval Air Warfare at the Ministry of Defence in January 1982.

 Promoted to rear admiral on 10 October 1983, on appointment as Flag Officer, Second Flotilla, Bathurst went on to be Director-General, Naval Manpower and Training at the Ministry of Defence in May 1985.
 He was promoted to vice admiral on 22 December 1986, on appointment as Chief of Fleet Support.
 He was appointed a Knight Commander of the Order of the Bath in the 1987 Birthday Honours, and promoted to full admiral on 21 April 1989, on appointment as Commander-in-Chief Fleet which also carried with it the NATO appointments of Commander-in-Chief, Channel and Commander-in-Chief, Eastern Atlantic.
 Advanced to Knight Grand Cross of the Order of the Bath in the 1991 New Year Honours, he became Vice-Chief of the Defence Staff in March 1991 and First Sea Lord and Chief of Naval Staff in March 1993.
 As First Sea Lord he advised the British Government on the deployment of Naval Support including Sea Harriers during the Bosnian War.
-He was promoted Admiral of the Fleet on 10 July 1995 on his retirement.
+He was promoted to Admiral of the Fleet on 10 July 1995 on his retirement.